Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Experiments

 Pruning important experts chosen per language pair gives 0.8 chrF++ more on average than the 3.3B dense model, and 0.2 chrF++ less than the full MoE model.
-Global pruning on the other hand performs worse than both the MoE and dense models, which confirms the importance of taking language specific experts into account.
+Global pruning on the other hand performs worse than both the MoE and dense models, which confirms the importance of having a language-specific pruning strategy.

 While choosing important experts for each language pair is effective, it is not very practical: with $L$ languages, this generates $L\times(L-1)$ different configurations.
 A more practical approach is to prune encoder experts per source language and decoder experts per target language (i.e., \emph{language-specific} pruning).
 This pruning strategy performs exactly as well as pruning per language direction and is more convenient.
+Following this observation, we extract per-language gate statistics on all 202 languages.\footnote{By decoding 25 random line pairs per language direction, resulting in 5\,025 lines per source language and per target language.
+To speed up this process, we do teacher forcing instead of beam-search decoding, which we found to perform as well.} Then, we apply 80\% per-layer pruning with the \textit{importance} metric (at the language granularity) and decode the test set in all 40\,602 directions.
+Tables~\ref{tab:full_test_results}~and~\ref{tab:full_test_results_spbleu} report the chrF++ and spBLEU scores.
+Table~\ref{tab:full_test_results_deltas} reports average score deltas with the unpruned model (and standard deviation per resource type).
+To facilitate future research and give the opportunity for anyone with a 32GB GPU to run the NLLB-200 model, we release the detailed gate statistics and the ids of the selected experts.
+We also share the scores for each direction and the decoding outputs of our best pruning approaches.